-- The first step is that you have to answer some simple questions, such as what is your legal name, street address, birth date and an emergency contact person.
+- The first step is that you have to answer some simple questions, such as what your legal name is, street address, birth date and an emergency contact person.

 - They’ll also ask you about your mental and medical history.

 - You will be issued an inmate ID number.

 - All personal property will be taken from you and stored until you are released.